Magnetization, excitations, and microwave power absorption in transition-metal/rare-earth ferrimagnets with disorder: Uniform excitation modes at different RE concentrations

-If one of the two uniform modes dominates in the time magnetization correlation function (CF), one can extract the mode frequency from the very first period of the CF. The results of this quick computation are shown in Fig. \ref{Fig_eps_from_one_period}.
+To compute this CF, first the Landau-Lifshitz equation of motion is solved numerically over a long interval of time starting from the initial state at $t=0$ prepared by Monte Carlo equilibration at the temperature $T$.
+Averaging over $t_{0}>0$ is computed as a self-correlation of a list of data containing $N_{t}$ discrete time points, based on the fast Fourier transform.
+(A direct straightforward computation involves $N_{t}^{2}$ operations and is unfeasible).
+If one of the two uniform modes dominates, one can extract the mode frequency from the very first period of the CF. The results of this quick computation are shown in Fig. \ref{Fig_eps_from_one_period}.
 The top graph shows the magnetization CF at $c=0.7$ (far from the compensation point) and $T/(SJ)=0.03$.
 In this case, the CF has a nice damped-sinusoidal shape, and extracting the mode frequency from its first period is unproblematic (the results are in the bottom panel of Fig. \ref{Fig_eps_from_one_period}).
 A similar situation is everywhere not too close to the compensation point.
 The frequency of the weaker mode cannot be found with this method.
 Close to the compensation point, the two modes are comparably strong, and the CF has a complicated shape as it is shown in Fig. \ref{Fig_CFt_c=00003D0.48} for $c=0.48$.
 Also note that the amplitude of this CF is smaller than for $c=0.7$, because the magnetic moment of the system is small near the compensation point.
 At that point, the method of extracting the frequency from the CF switches to another mode, as can be seen in Fig. \ref{Fig_eps_from_one_period}(bottom).
 Overall, this figure shows a good agreement with the analytical results of Eq. (\ref{epsilon_pm-general}).

+This simple method of obtaining the modes' frequencies and elucidating the mode crossing at the magnetic compensation on temperature is problematic, because the magnetic CF is distorted by thermal fluctuations at small evolution times.
+Only at a sufficiently large evolution time the shape of the CF stabilizes as fluctuations are averaged out.
+To obtain both modes at any temperature, one needs to use a more fundamental approach based of the fluctuation-dissipation theorem and compute the whole absorption spectrum, see the next section.